 How Does CNC Milling Work?

 Machined plastic parts are left as-milled, which typically means they show visible tool marks.
-Some metal parts allow more finishing choices.
+Some metal parts allow more finishing choices like anodizing and chromate plating.
 When the run is complete and your required surface finish is applied, parts are boxed and shipped shortly thereafter.

 - 1 to 1,000+ parts